dmsdevs/dms/README.md

 ## Current Issues

-- backgroundjob not working, log: Error: Class 'OCP\Backgroundjob' not found, What changed in nextcloud background jobs?
 - the manual reset button adds the timespan to the target date instead of the current date, datepicker changed?
+- backgroundjob not tested yet on nextcloud

 ## Requirements